MannLabs/alphatims/README.md

 ---
 ## License

 AlphaTims was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is freely available with an [Apache License](LICENSE.txt).
-Since AlphaTims uses Bruker libraries (available in the [alphatims/ext](alphatims/ext) folder) and external Python packages (available in the [requirements](requirements) folder), additional [third-party licenses](LICENSE-THIRD-PARTY.txt) are applicable.
+Since AlphaTims uses Bruker libraries (available in the [alphatims/ext](alphatims/ext) folder) additional [third-party licenses](LICENSE-THIRD-PARTY.txt) are applicable.
+External Python packages (available in the [requirements](requirements) folder) have their own licenses, which can be consulted on their respective websites.

 ---
 ## Installation

-AlphaTims can be installed and used on all major operating systems (Windows, MacOS and Linux).
+AlphaTims can be installed and used on all major operating systems (Windows, macOS and Linux).
 There are three different types of installation possible:

 * [**One-click GUI installer:**](#one-click-gui) Choose this installation if you only want the GUI and/or keep things as simple as possible.